-Welcome to our “don’t box us in” series about your wedding vendors!
-We hope you enjoy it!
+Welcome to our “don’t box us in” five part series about your wedding vendors!

 Your DJ will want to know what kind of music you expect/like to have at your wedding.
 They don’t want to play gangster rap when the your favorite music and most of your guests are country lovers.
 The following is based on our experience at watching many wedding receptions and hearing input from guests, clients and DJ’s.